-As described in previous monitoring reports, the vegetation composition at the Middle Deck before the Saddleridge Fire was approximately 35 percent of sage scrub plantings/seedlings and 30 percent non-native grasses.
-The remainder of the area was comprised of bare ground and/or rock substrate.
-A substantial amount of the planted vegetation on the Middle Deck burned in the fire; however, a large amount has resprouted and appears to have mostly recovered.
 Native vegetation observed at the Middle Deck consists of woody species such as brittlebush (Encelia farinosa), California sunflower (Encelia californica), scarlet bugler (Penstemon centranthifolius), deerweed (Acmispon glaber), California buckwheat (Eriogonum fasciculatum), California sagebrush (Artemisia californica), coastal goldenbush (Isocoma menziesii), white sage (Salvia apiana), coyote brush (Baccharis pilularis), and herbaceous species such as beardless wild rye.
-Of all the observed native species, brittlebush, coastal goldenbush, California sagebrush, and deerweed have shown the greatest increase in abundance since the fire.
-Almost all native shrub species were in their vegetative state, with the exception of California buckwheat and deerweed, which were in flower.
+Of all the observed native species, brittlebush, coastal goldenbush, California sagebrush, and deerweed are in the greatest abundance.
+Almost all native shrub species were in their vegetative state, with the exception of brittlebush and California sunflower, which were in flower.

-Non-native plant establishment was also observed within the Middle Deck; however, this establishment is lower than what has been observed within the Lower Deck.
-Non-native plants observed include exotic grasses such as foxtail barley, Mediterranean grass (Schismus arabicus), red brome, and forbs such as short podded mustard, tocalote, redstem filaree, and small flowered iceplant (Mesembryanthemum nodiflorum).
-These species were observed in their flowering or seed-setting state during the second quarter of 2023.
-In general, non-native weed cover is low to moderate, and has slightly increased since the first quarter of 2023.
+Non-native plants are in moderate abundance throughout the Middle Deck.
+Dominante not-native plant observed include exotic grasses such as foxtail barley, Mediterranean grass (Schismus arabicus), red brome, and forbs such as short podded mustard, tocalote, redstem filaree, and small flowered iceplant (Mesembryanthemum nodiflorum).
+These species were observed in their vegetative or flowering state during the first quarter of 2024.
+In general, non-native weed cover is moderate.
 Small flowered iceplant saw the greatest increase in cover of all non-native species.
-Non-native plants are anticipated to remain constant throughout the summer of 2023 and decline in the fall and winter months.
+Non-native plants are anticipated to increase in cover throughout the spring and summer of 2024 due to the high amount of winter rainfall.